7 Steps for Penetration Testing: Why Penetration Testing?

 B. Dynamic Analysis

-Dynamic analysis is the process of testing and evaluation of an application during its execution.
+Dynamic analysis is the process of testing and evaluating an application during its execution.
 The main aim of dynamic analysis is to find out errors in an application while it is running.

-In dynamic analysis, the tester enters the input data to the application and analyzing the output data.
+In dynamic analysis, the tester enters the input data into the application and analyzes the output data.
 This scanning is extremely useful because it provides the application performance.

 Step 4: Gaining Access